 If you are a smart spender, a credit card could make your life more comfortable.
-You will be able to buy things you like or enjoy, whenever you want.
-Credit cards are especially useful while travelling.
-Carrying cash can be unsafe.
-Thus, some people opt only to carry their credit card along with them on trips.
+Credit cards can be useful while travelling as carrying cash in unfamiliar places can be unsafe.
+Some people opt only to carry their credit card along with them on trips.
 Most credit cards offer incentives to users.
 In most cases, this incentive is equal to 1% of the total spending.

 Credit Card Cons